What to Do When Your WSIB Claim Is Denied

 5. Inconsistent Information

 If your claim form, your employer's report, and your doctor's notes describe the injury differently, WSIB may see red flags.
-Consistent documentation from all parties is essential.
+Consistent documentation from all parties is essential for a successful claim.

 Your Right to Appeal: Understanding the Process

 If your WSIB claim is denied, you have the legal right to challenge that decision.
-The appeal process in Ontario has two main levels:
+The appeal process in Ontario has two main levels.
+If you are also trying to understand what benefits you may be missing while the claim is denied, read our guide to how much WSIB pays in Ontario.

 Level 1: Internal Review (Objection to WSIB)